 This industry is plagued with bullshit.
 I’ve been at this game 10 years (online) and in that time, I’ve seen about 3-5 things that are really revolutionary.
 The rest is spun crap, lies, bullshit, scams, or built by ghost-writers and slick kids who know marketing perfectly.
 People today don’t know Vince Gironda, or Larry Scott but they know these kids who dropped out of college (won’t name names) who are truly nothing in the world of bodybuilding but have learned who to market.
 They get the eyeballs and the money.
 Sort of like politicians I guess?

 Garbage.
-I can’t in good conscious send links to stuff that I’d toss myself into the garbage can.
-I made a promise that I’d send information that was somewhat valuable, somewhat interesting and could help you along in your goals.
-I just have not seen much lately that meets that baseline criteria.
+I can’t in good conscience send links to stuff that I’d toss myself into the garbage can.
+I made a promise that I’d send information that was somewhat valuable, somewhat interesting, and could help you along in your goals.
+I just have not seen much lately that meets that baseline criterion.
 I could write articles all day about basics but that stuff bores me and I would venture to guess it bores you too.
 I could be wrong.
-I’m not trying to take morally high road here and look down upon others.
+I’m not trying to take the morally high road here and look down upon others.
 Spamming people with junk doesn’t interest me.
-I’d rather trade stocks against other gamblers who signed up for the game - like here orbicorbimus.

 To me, bodybuilding is boring.
 It’s repetitive, basic, hopefully none eventful workouts for years that lead to a longer, better overall quality of life (more mobility, less doctor visits).